 Fifteen photographs from this collection were published in the International Lens Magazine, August 2019 issue under the title Anatolian Landscapes.
 See the related post.

-Anatolian Landscapes is the result of a long train ride from Istanbul to Adana, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery, photographed from the moving train with no second chance to shoot again.
+Anatolian Landscapes is the product of a long train ride from Istanbul to Adana, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery.
+I photographed from the moving train window with no second chance to shoot again.
 Consequently, each photo is close to being unique.

 Take A Train To See